Image

 • Class D Misdemeanor – a fine of up to $500

-The classification of a misdemeanor can also be enhanced in certain cases.
+The classification of a misdemeanor can also be enhanced based upon the circumstances or your criminal history.
 However, in misdemeanor cases your defense attorney can often help you avoid serving jail time in favor of a period of supervision known as probation.
-You may also be required to meet additional requirements as a condition of your probation, such as community service or competition of a substance abuse rehabilitation program.
+As conditions of your probation sentence, you may be required to fulfill additional requirements such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
 Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near Gladstone, MO now.